spring-guides/gs-scheduling-tasks/README.md

 . . .text showing app running
 ```

 Okay, we can see the users being created every 60 seconds.
-They get stored into a Java Map in memory.
+They get stored into a Java `Map` in memory.
 That means that if we shutdown the app and restart it, all the data is lost.
 If this was a real app, we would certainly store that data elsewhere.
-For for now, this is good enough.
+For now, this is good enough.

 It's time to add a scheduled task.
 In this situation, we need to iterate over each user, check the date they were added, and if it's too old, remove it from the map.